justinperline/natgeocoverage/README.md

 <img src="https://github.com/justinperline/natgeocoverage/blob/master/images/NatGeoCover.png" width="34%" align="right">

-The first step I take nowadays is always checking Google Chrome's network page for any JSON files.
+The first step I take nowadays is almost always checking Google Chrome's network page for any JSON files.
 Fortunately, Nat Geo keeps both an archive of every issue's metadata and additional data on the contents of each individual issue.
 Within each issue, there is information relating to an article's title, abstract, and page number.
-This even extends to tons and tons of photos, department notices, and editors notes.
+This even extends to tons and tons of photos, supplements, and editor's notes.

 There is also a folio breakdown that lists the order of pages within each issue - something that may be interesting to look at down the road.
 How did Nat Geo's page layout with respect to ad space change over time?
 Or something along those lines.

-Unfortunately, Nat Geo is pretty spotty with their data management.
-As of December 2019, there have been 1,522 issues made and 50 of them (~3.3%) lack any JSON data to tell what is inside.
+Unfortunately, Nat Geo is a bit spotty with their data management.
+As of December 2019, there have been 1,522 issues made and 50 of them (~3.3%) lack any JSON data to tell us what's inside.
 Another 42 issues (~2.8%) have fewer than 5 tagged articles, photos, or other pages.
-The magazine issues with missing data are oddly clustered, with 45 of 50 falling from 2010-2014, 2 in 1992-1993, and the remaining 3 from 1893-1895.
+The magazine issues with missing data are oddly clustered too, with 45 of 50 falling from 2010-2014, 2 in 1992-1993, and the remaining 3 from 1893-1895.
 On the whole though, most issues have 150 or so well-defined tags listing the exact details of each article or photo.

 The breakdown of metadata (out of the 1,472 with JSON) is as follows.